Structured Data SEO: How Schema Drove a +28% Zero-Click Lift

 2. You use weak schema types.
 Global Organization schema does not help local eligibility.
 Breadcrumbs are nice.
 They do not move the needle.

 3. You mix adjectives into facts.
-"Best."
-"Top."
-"Award-winning."
-"Affordable."
-These are not facts.
-These are claims.
+"Best," "Top," "Award-winning," and "Affordable" are not facts.
+They are claims.
 Claims without reference weaken the entity.

 Key Insight: In the zero-click economy, adjectives are noise.
 Constraints are signal.
 The model trusts what it can verify.